Type of destination:

 Mid range

 Darwin noted that different species adapted to fit different niches on individual islands, which gave rise to his idea of natural selection.
-After visiting the Galapagos in 1941, Herman Melville called them "Las Encantadas".
+After visiting the Galapagos in 1941, Herman Melville called them "Las Encantadas."
 But it wasn't until 1959 when it became part of Ecuador's national park system that this fragile ecosystem with its rare and endemic species was protected.
 In 1979, the Galapagos archipelago was declared a UNESCO World Heritage Site.

 Other: